 Stories and Science—

 that’s how I define design research.
-My work mixes validated best practices from cognitive research, measurement tools that support critical thinking and unbiased reasoning, and creative activities to discover new solutions.
 Impactful research is curating human stories and sharing diverse voices in a way that provides structured data, inspires empathy, and helps product teams remember who they’re building for.
 What a study looks like changes with every question; there’s no one-size formula for every problem.
+My research practice mixes validated best practices from cognitive research, measurement tools that support critical thinking and unbiased reasoning, and creative activities to discover new solutions.
+As a research leader I focus on creating a collaborative space for methodological innovation and deep insights, ensuring we set organizational standards for scientific validity and research ethics.

 I have my share of adventures learning from humans!
 Take a peak at some moments from research past.